ceramic-sf/quick-boi-source/bolq.md

 Existing algorithms work toward some future that the programmer has implicitly directed the evolution towards.
 This implicit knowledge has [reach](#reach-of-explanations) which leads to the success of the algorithm.
 In fact all that knowledge produced by traditional evolutionary algorithms, was created earlier and elsewhere.
 The code contains the solution, even if the programmer cannot think of the specific answer.

-*True evolutinary algorithms require that the program has no goal.
-In all orther goal-based algorithms the code has implicit knowledge with reach that has come from the programmers mind.*
+*True evolutionary algorithms require that the program has no goal.
+In all other goal-based algorithms the code has implicit knowledge with reach that has come from the programmers mind.*

 ### We do not know how to program evolution or the minds of people